 School of Education Faculty consists of those faculty,

 in the various academic departments of the university, whose

 pedagogical coursework (e.g. teaching and learning courses

 The School of Education Dean will report to the Provost.
 The Dean will be determined by a search & screen process as described in the policy on administrative searches.

 A. Responsibilities of School of Education Faculty: School of Education Faculty are responsible for ensuring that course activities clearly connect to appropriate learning objectives and expectations for teacher education related outcomes (i.e. Wisconsin Teacher Standards, Wisconsin Pupil Services Standards, Specific Content Standards, UW-L SoE Conceptual Framework).
 Scholarship should be expected to include scholarly and/or creative work that is related to teacher preparation or pupil services within the framework of the faculty member’s content specialization.
 Service and professional development should be expected to include involvement in School of Education activities including DPI accreditation activities.

 E. School of Education Curricular Review Responsibilities: The School of Education will be responsible for the review of new or revised Teacher Education Programs.
 On a positive recommendation, review will continue through appropriate channels to Faculty Senate committees such as Academic Planning, Undergraduate Curriculum and Graduate Curriculum as appropriate.
 Curricular review for coursework contained in specific Teacher Education Majors/Minors, and analogous curriculum at the graduate level, will proceed through the usual Faculty Senate committees but may require consultation with the School of Education.
 This consultation will be the same as the inter-department consultation already required when curricular changes affect more than the proposing department.
-Depending on the nature of the curricular change the consultation may be resolved by the Director of the School of Education or by an expanded review within the School of Education.
+Depending on the nature of the curricular change the consultation may be resolved by the Dean of the School of Education or by an expanded review within the School of Education.